brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ```

 ### Download the 5 YoloV8 models
-Downlaod all five sized models at https://docs.ultralytics.com/models/yolov8/#supported-tasks under the Supported models heading, in the Performance table and Detection(Coco) heading.
+Download all five sized models at https://docs.ultralytics.com/models/yolov8/#supported-tasks under the Supported models heading, in the Performance table and Detection(Coco) heading.
 Click on the blue YOLOv8n, YOLOv8s etc...
 Another place to find these is https://github.com/ultralytics/ultralytics.
 A good place to put them is C:\Users\...Your\Folder\Path...\AI_Project\TrainYoloV8

 ### Install SAHI
 See https://pypi.org/project/sahi/ for more information